awslabs/graphstorm/docs/source/cli/graph-construction/distributed/gsprocessing/aws-infra/emr.rst

 to familiarize yourself with its concepts.

-In summary, we will launch an EMR cluster configured in a way that will allow us to run jobs with executors that use the GSProcessing EMR Docker image, and then launch our job using ``spark-submit`` from the cluster's leader node.
+In summary, we will launch an EMR cluster configured in a way that will allow us to run jobs with executors that use the GSProcessing EMR Docker image, and then launch our job through [EMR Step](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-submit-step.html).
+For advanced users who want to launch GSProcessing job using ``spark-submit`` from the cluster's leader node, please check :ref:`Running distributed graph processing on customized EMR on EC2 clusters <gsprocessing_emr_ec2_customized_clusters>`.

 Follow EMR set-up
 -----------------